oryankibandi/printf/README.md

-## Printf

-This repo contains printf project
+This is a readme file for printf project.